rcalxrc08/FinancialMonteCarlo.jl/docs/src/types.md

 ## Models

-The root of this type hierarchy is a DifferentialEquations.jl abstract class `AbstractMonteCarloProblem`.
-The abstract type `AbstractMonteCarloProblem` is used in order to guarantee the compatibility with DifferentialEquations.jl; such type is used whenever it is not necessary to know exactly the model type, like in `payoff`,`pricer`, etc.
 Remember that each model must have a `simulate` method implemented that specifies the way that the model behaves.
 From that abstract class the followings are derived and decomposed as follows: